 Lis Mesa is a Cuban writer based in Miami, Florida.
-She is an alumna of the Tin House Summer Workshop as well as the Miami Writers Institute, Aspen Words, and the Iowa Writers Festival.
-Mesa is featured in the Writing Class Radio podcast as well as Paper Darts, My Body, My Words, and other anthologies.
+She is an alumna of the Tin House Summer Workshop as well as VONA, Miami Writers Institute, Aspen Words and the Iowa Writers Festival.
+Mesa is featured in the Writing Class Radio podcast as well as Paper Darts, My Body, My Words and other anthologies.
 She earned her Master’s in Creative Writing at The University of Edinburgh and holds a Master’s in Hospitality Management and Bachelor’s in Journalism from Florida International University.
 For herself, Mesa is working on a dystopian novel.
-For The Selkie, she is a Co-founder and lead on the New Voices Workshop.
-Mesa worked as Outreach Manager between 2018–2019 and continues to advocate for The Selkie as its United States Representative.
+For The Selkie Publications CIC, she is a Co-founder and lead on the New Voices Workshop.
+Mesa sits on the Board of Directors for The Selkie.

 Contact: lismesa [at] theselkie.co.uk

 Scotland Representative | New Voices Workshop (Poetry Mentor)